RECLAIM THE POWER: ANTI-FRACKING ACTION CAMP

 Why we must stop the dash for gas

-In December last year, the Government announced plans to approve the building of 30 new gas-fired power stations.
+The Government has announced plans to approve the building of 30 new gas-fired power stations.
 Despite overwhelming evidence that we’re rapidly heading towards catastrophic climate change, these plans rip up the Government’s own legally binding commitments to reduce carbon emissions; they will actually make us even more dependent on fossil fuels in 2030 than we are now.
 Find out more›